How to start your small business at home (with infographic)

 - Profits and losses are allowed to be passed on to personal income taxes, bypassing corporate taxation.

 - Created for charitable, educational, religious, and scientific purposes for the public good.

 - Profit distribution is governed by special rules and cannot be given to members.

 - B corp

-- While driven to make profit for shareholders, they also must contribute to the public good.
+- While driven to make a profit for shareholders, they also must contribute to the public good.

 Many small businesses that aren’t aimed at super-fast growth choose to go with an LLC.
 It keeps things simple while shielding owners from too much liability.

-But, each business should assess their needs and make an informed decision.
+But, each business should assess its needs and make an informed decision.